Ehlers-Danlos Syndrome

 Cardiac-valvular Ehlers-Danlos syndrome

 Cardiac-valvular EDS (cvEDS) causes problems with the heart valves, in addition to other, clEDS-like symptoms.
-It is a rare condition and in order to inherit it you need to inherit one faulty gene from EACH of your parents.
+It is a rare condition and inheritance requires one faulty gene from EACH parent.
 (If they only have one faulty gene each then they will generally NOT have cvEDS.)

 Management is as for cEDS but with regular heart scans and monitoring, as the heart valves may need repair or replacement.